fusioncharts/dev_centre_docs/fusiontime/integrations/django/your-first-chart-using-django-in-fusiontime.md

 * Now, map the JavaScript files by creating an HTML file, `index.html` in the template folder.
 Include the `fusioncharts.js` and `fusioncharts.timeseries.js` using `<script>` tags from the downloaded package in this file.

-Install FusionCharts and the Django wrapper component using any of the following methods:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>
     <li class='active'><a data-toggle='cdn'>CDN</a></li>